isaacnmm/pestpolicy-hugo2XX/content/posts/do-lizards-eat-snails/index.md

 ##  Why Do Lizards Eat Snails?

 Snails provide an excellent source of protein and other essential nutrients for lizards.
-Their soft bodies, though protected by a hard shell, are rich in energy, making them an attractive food option for many [lizard](https://pestpolicy.com/are-lizards-poisonous/) species.
+Their soft bodies, though protected by a hard shell, are rich in energy, making them an attractive food option for many [lizard](https://pestpolicy.com/are-lizards-poisonous/)species.

 Moreover, snails are relatively easy to catch because of their slow movement, and lizards can easily overpower them.
 The availability of snails often depends on environmental factors, such as moisture and temperature.